Investing Brokerages & Advisors

 Bottom line

-Charles Schwab is an established and trusted discount brokerage that makes sense for beginner and experienced investors.
-It has low fees, including no commission fees for online trading of stocks and ETFs.
-It’s also helpful that clients can contact Schwab customer support 24/7 with any questions or concerns.
+Charles Schwab is an established and trusted discount brokerage that makes sense for both beginner and experienced investors.
+It has low fees and stands out for its range of assets, accounts, and tools.

 4.4